jennyzeng/CourseScheduling/README.md

 [research-initial-plan.pdf](research-initial-plan.pdf)

 ## TODOs
-1. Allow input courses already taken and schedule at the middle.
-2. Evaulate the quality of solution
+1. Evaulate the quality of solution
-3. Compare it with other job scheduling algorithms
+2. Compare it with other job scheduling algorithms

 ## How to use this algorithm right now